twwright/PixelArtMaker/README.md

 # Pixel Art Maker

-A simple website written in JavaScript that manipulates the DOM to allow the user to make pixel drawings! :)
+A simple JS web app to manipulate the DOM to allow the user to make pixel drawings! :)